AlexanderJCS/3D-Pancake/README.md

 # 3D-Pancake

-A modified version of the algorithm described in the [Morales et al. 2013](https://doi.org/10.3389/fnana.2013.00020 ) paper, made as a plugin for the [Dragonfly 3D World software](https://dragonfly.comet.tech/en/product-overview/dragonfly-3d-world).
-It generates a planar mesh that closely follows the morphology of the postsynaptic density (PSD).
+3D Pancake is a modified version of the algorithm described in the [Morales et al. 2013](https://doi.org/10.3389/fnana.2013.00020) paper.
+In short, it generates a 2-manifold mesh (i.e., a mesh that is three-dimensional but has no volume) that closely follows the morphology of the postsynaptic density (PSD).
+The mesh's surface area is then calculated to give an accurate measurement of the PSD's surface area.

-This plugin is made at the Max Planck Florida Institute for Neuroscience (MPFI) electron microscopy core.
+We are interested in the 2-manifold surface area of the PSD since it is a good proxy of the PSD's surface area in apposition to the presynaptic active zone, which has been previously correlated to synaptic strength.

+The main motivation for the 3D Pancake algorithm is to provide a more accurate and consistent method for calculating the PSD surface area for SBF-SEM datasets.
+According to our testing, prior voxel-to-mesh or voxel-to-surface-area algorithms are inaccurate.
+The [Morales et al. 2013](https://doi.org/10.3389/fnana.2013.00020) algorithm fails to accurately calculate PSD surface area for SBF-SEM datasets, since it was designed for FIB-SEM (which has a higher z-resolution).
+The 3D Pancake algorithm modifies the Morales et al. 2013 method to work better with SBF-SEM datasets.
+In addition, it is implemented as a plugin for the [Dragonfly 3D World software](https://dragonfly.comet.tech/en/product-overview/dragonfly-3d-world), a more widely-used software for analyzing large 3D datasets.

 ## Installation